 - 4.4.
-In addition, presentations were made to the Older Persons Advisory Group on 27th November 2019 and the Disability Forum on the 11th December 2019, and was considered by the Finance & Performance Scrutiny Committee on 16th December 2019.
+In addition, presentations were made via Zoom to the Council's Finance and Performance Scrutiny Committee on 16th November 2020, the Older Persons Advisory Group on 25th November 2020 and the Disability Forum on the 1st December 2020.
 Feedback from these groups is included at Appendix 2. - 4.5.
 In terms of an Equality Impact Assessment, the Council undertook a comprehensive equality impact assessment in January 2013 based on the original scheme.
 This has been reviewed in light of the minor changes to each subsequent year's scheme and it is evident that there are no amendments required. - 4.6.
 The NAfW undertook a comprehensive Regulatory Impact Assessment in respect of the national Council Tax Reduction Scheme, which accompanied the Regulations when they were considered by the NAfW in November 2013.